dotnet/crank/docs/getting_started.md

 Max RPS:              221,956
 ```

-Each deployment (application and load) has then reported their metrics, including the Requests Per Second.
+Each service deployed (application and load) have reported their metrics, including the Requests Per Second.

 ### Optional: Storing the results